SPG8015 : Innovation and Entrepreneurship in Science and Engineering (Inactive)

-This module provides an introduction to enterprise and entrepreneurship for science and / or engineering students by:
+This module provides an introduction to innovation and entrepreneurship for Science and Engineering by:

-1) Developing students' knowledge, understanding, and practical experience of enterprise and entrepreneurship within science and/or engineering.
+1) Developing students’ knowledge, understanding and practical experience of innovation and entrepreneurship within the context of their discipline (e.g. Renewable Energy)

-3) Enabling students to consider enterprise and entrepreneurship activity within their wider economic, social and political contexts.
+3) Enabling students to consider innovation and intrapreneurship within the wider economic, political and social context to address global challenges

 Outline Of Syllabus